identity-com/docs/docs/cruiser/walkthrough/Accounts.md

 ## Add to list

-Finally we'll add these accounts to our `AccountList`.
+Finally, we'll add these accounts to our `AccountList`.
 In `src/lib.rs` we'll update the account list with:

 ```rust
 /// This is the list of accounts used by the program.